enkelii6/NFAC_iLoveDogs/readme.md

 MaxAI: Here I use OpenAI Api to make AI reply as if it was a dog!
 Funny feature

 Bonus: It is a Tamagotchi game where you can take care of your pet

+# NOTES

+In this project I use OpenAI API key, but there is no need to make your own key, because I did all the stuff for you!
+Just follow instructions above and it should work correctly!